 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The chief operating decision maker who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the executive management team.
+The chief operating decision maker who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the board of directors.